ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 The sucessor project to Parity Ethereum client is [Open Ethereum](https://github.com/openethereum/openethereum).

-[Spin up your own Ethereum node](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/#getting-the-client) on ethereum.org includes a section for downloading, installing, and running an Ethereum client.
+The ["Spin up your own Ethereum node"](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node/#getting-the-client) resource on ethereum.org includes a section for downloading, installing, and running an Ethereum client.